-A school is required to maintain an inventory of its movable non-capital assets above £500 in value in the format outlined in section 2.10.3 of the Authority's financial regulations.
-For assets worth less than £500 in value, schools may make their own arrangements, but a register of some form must be kept.
+A school is required to maintain an inventory of its movable non-capital assets above £1,000 in value in the format outlined in section 2.10.3 of the Authority's financial regulations.
+For assets worth less than £1,000 in value, schools may make their own arrangements, but a register of some form must be kept.
+Schools are encouraged to register anything that is portable and attractive, such as a camera.
 Schools must ensure that such records are checked at intervals of not more than twelve months.
 The internal audit programme includes a check on the existence and accuracy of inventories.